 - Read the information on this webpage carefully.

 - Apply online to the University of Oxford for one of the eligible courses as listed above.
-You must submit your application for graduate study to the University by the January deadline (11 or 25 January 2019 depending on the programme you apply to - please check the University's guidance on application deadlines) and you must have secured a place on your chosen programme of study by the expected final decision date (15 March 2019).
+You must submit your application for graduate study to the University by the January deadline (8th or 22nd January 2021 depending on the programme you apply to - please check the University's guidance on application deadlines) and you must have secured a place on your chosen programme of study by the final completion date.
 It would help if you select St Antony's College in the college choice section of the application form, though this is not compulsory.

 Please note that incomplete and ineligible applications will not be considered for an Eni Scholarship.

 If you have any questions about this scholarship which are not answered above, please email the Senior Registry Administrator